emilia82/homepage/README.md

 ## Description

+Simple, minimalistic hompage contains:

+- navigation with links to sections,
+- footer with copyrights,
+- 3 sections with tekst,
+- 1 section contains table,
-Simple and minimalistic hompage with navigation, footer, 3 sections & 2 buttons with interactions in javascript.
+- 2 buttons with interactions in javascript